3dvkr/old-blog/src/posts/js-part3.md

 ## Playing a game of Rock-Paper-Scissors-Lizard-Spock

 To play either game, we'll call the second function (`playRPS` or `playRPSLS`).
 In order to display the value it returns, we'll write the function call inside `console.log`.
 After the first and second function are defined in your console or written in your .js file, run `console.log(playRPSLS('rock'));`.
 You can replace `'rock'` with another choice.
-You can also have two bots play against each other--that is, having two random choices face off--by calling the first function inside the second function, and printing it: `console.log(playRPSLS(rpsls()));`.
+You can also have two bots play against each other—that is, having two random choices face off—by calling the first function inside the second function, and printing it: `console.log(playRPSLS(rpsls()));`.
 One way to extend your skills beyond this tutorial is to handle error-checking, as any typos result in an error.